alexocode/talks/espec.md

 # ESpec

 - BDD testing framework
-- Inspired by Rubys RSpec
+- Heavily inspired by Rubys RSpec
 - Not based on ExUnit

 ^